ayellapragada/Fafbook/docs/api-endpoints.md

 ### Notifications
 - `GET /api/notifications` - Get new / recent notifications for user
+- `PATCH /api/notifications/:id` - Mark one notification as read
 - `PATCH /api/notifications` - Mark all notifications as read

 ### Likes